Fold-transversal surface code cultivation: Handoff simulation

-\textit{Remark 1}: In practice, steps 1(b) and 1(c) can be performed together by applying the inverse $U_{\reg{3}}^\dagger$ of the unitary encoding circuit for $\reg{3}$ on $\ket{\psi}$.
-This maps a representative of the $\reg{3}$ logical operators onto the $X$ and $Z$ operators of a single qubit. $U_{\reg{3}}^\dagger$ also maps the product of $\reg{3}$ stabilizer generators onto single-qubit $Z$ operators on the twelve other qubits.
-Therefore, with appropriate post-processing, the syndrome bit string $s$ can be determined from the outcome of a computational basis measurement on the twelve stabilizer-like qubits, and the logical coefficients $\alpha$ and $\beta$ can be determined from the inner product of the post-measurement state with the single-qubit basis states $\ket{0}$ and $\ket{1}$ supported on the remaining qubit.
+\textit{Remark 1:} In practice, steps 2 and 3 above can be condensed.
+This is achieved by applying the inverse of the unitary encoding circuit $U\A$.
+Applying $U\A\dg$ maps a representative of the logical operators $\bar{X}\A$ and $\bar{Z}\A$ onto the $X$ and $Z$ operators of a single data qubit.
+Simultaneously, it maps the product of stabilizer generators onto single-qubit $Z$ operators on the twelve other data qubits.
+Therefore, with appropriate post-processing, the syndrome bit string $s$ and the logical coefficients $\alpha$ and $\beta$ can be determined by measuring the thirteen data qubits.

-\textit{Remark 2: Decoding.} Because the fictitious stabilizer measurement outcome $s$ is not visible in an actual experiment, we do not use $s$ for decoding.
+\textit{Remark 2:} The noiseless stabilizer measurement outcomes $s$ are used only for the purposes of handoff; we do not use $s$ for decoding.